About Me Page

 I looked up from this lemon-sucking year to find I had lost myself completely.
 I was working in the fashion industry but not doing anything creative.
 My life was stuck.
 I existed on a steady diet of Netflix, Lindt dark chocolate with sea salt, and feeling sorry for what I had lost.
 My creativity was hiding in a corner far from the grumpy, stressed woman I had become.

 I have had a really amazing life with many great experiences for education and travel.
-It seems I have been slowly amassing the skills needed to write this blog over the years without even knowing it.
+It seems I have been slowly amassing the skills needed to write this blog and to create patterns over the years without even knowing it.
 My writing and research skill were honed by getting my Bachelor of Arts in history.
 Information technology was picked up everywhere.
 I do love a good techie gadget.
 The graphic design certificate will be useful.
 The Bachelor of Education could be of some use when making future tutorials.
 And my fashion design studies at Massey University will be instrumental in fashion illustration, pattern making, CAD work, and sewing.
 As for the travelling I have done, well that serves as a fabulous inspiration.
 I think more will be needed, though.

 I would not be where in a position to work on this blog nor have the technical expertise needed if it was not for my husband.
 He is my Chief Financial Officer, Chief Technical Officer, photographer teacher and my largest supporter.
 Thank you.

 My logo design was made simple with the expertise of Mary.
 She is an Amazon Princess with untold creative powers.
 Thank you.

 And to all the amazing teachers and ridiculously creative students at Massey University’s School of Design thank you for the fantastic education and inspiration.